 Our current site is JC Handly Park in Brandon.

 Will I be Allowed to Play High School Sports While in the DA?

 There will be rules based on Academy guidelines to able to particpate in school sports.
 Age group U17 and younger will not be able to particpate in School sports unless guidelines and requirements to participate in School sports are approved by Development Academy Staff.
 You must identify the timeframe of participation within the school sport as US Soccer rules prohibit participation in the Academy while participating in school sports concurrently.
 US Soccer is focused on the players, their development and health.
 Players suffer more injuries due to overuse and US Soccer wants to support players with proper periodization.

 Can Academy Clubs Participate in Non-Academy Competitions?

 To maintain a focus on training, Academy teams do not play in any other leagues, showcases (Unless Approved by US Soccer), State Cup competitions, ODP or All-Star events without written permission from the U.S. Soccer Development Academy staff.
 Full-time Academy players can only participate on their designated Academy team, with only one exception: National Team duty.
-Development Academy players for all teams must choose to participate in the Academy full-time with the exception of the High School Sports rule.

 What is the Cost to Play in the Development Academy?

-At West Florida Flames, the registration fee is $1750 plus a $100 volunteer fee that is refunded upon completing WFF volunteer hours.
+At West Florida Flames, the registration fee is $1875 plus a $100 volunteer fee that is refunded upon completing (6) six hours WFF volunteer hours.

 What is the Travel Fee and Who Pays for Travel Expenses?